Free calculator

 What if I am taking transit or walking?+

 Use the Transit or Walking mode in the calculator.
 Walking time is straightforward.
-Transit times depend on schedules and may have more variability — adding a few extra minutes of buffer is a good idea.
+Transit times depend on schedules and may have more variability, so adding a few extra minutes of buffer is a good idea.

 Can OnTimer automatically remind me when to leave?+